 If at any point you wish to make a complaint about how we have used your personal information to us, please contact the Data Protection Officer using the details provided on page one of this Notice.

-The Information Commissioner is the independent supervisory authority with responsibility for overseeing compliance with the EU GDPR and Data Protection Act 2018.
+The Information Commissioner is the independent supervisory authority with responsibility for overseeing compliance with the UK GDPR and Data Protection Act 2018.
 If you have a concern about how we have used your personal information, you may also wish to contact the Commissioner using the details provided below.

 The Information Commissioner’s Office